ben5962/android_plug_new_audio_format/README.md

 # android audio stack documentation
-![la pile audio android](https://source.android.com/devices/audio/images/ape_fwk_audio.png) quickly looking at the documentation and reading some sourcecode does not bring me much information about where the new lib should be put, and how i could plug it to the android high level interface. of course, i could just stackoverflow it, but that's not the rule of the game: do it with minimal documentation, basic computer knowledge and sourcecode tree.
+![la pile audio android](https://source.android.com/devices/audio/images/ape_fwk_audio.png)

+quickly looking at the documentation and reading some sourcecode does not bring me much information about where the new lib should be put, and how i could plug it to the android high level interface. of course, i could just stackoverflow it, but that's not the rule of the game: do it with minimal documentation, basic computer knowledge and aosp, exoplayer and mediaplayer sourcecode tree.

 # back to basics